Secteur Transport & Logistics Eurogroup Consulting

 Redesigning the logistics chain (postal services, cold-chain logistics, rail and air freight companies, sea ports)

-- Optimising distribution processes.
+- Optimizing distribution processes.

 - Fully integrating the sea and river-port link in the performance of the logistics chain.